About Hakalau

 Vital Records

 Vital records for Hakalau residents, such as birth certificates, death records, and marriage licenses, are maintained by the Hawaii Department of Health's Office of Health Status Monitoring.
-This state agency serves as the central repository for these important documents, which can be requested by submitting the appropriate forms and fees.
-The Hawaii State Archives and Genealogy Center also offer resources for individuals researching their family history and ancestry within the Hakalau community.
+This state agency is the central repository for these important documents, which can be requested by submitting the appropriate forms and fees.
+The Hawaii State Archives and Genealogy Center also offer resources For people researching their family history and ancestry within the Hakalau community.

 Business & Licensing Records